Eyepea/API-Hour/README.rst

 For each layer, we use the best in term of performance and simplicity:

-1. `AsyncIO <https://docs.python.org/3/library/asyncio.html>`_: an easy asynchronous framework, directly integrated in Python 3.4+
+#. `AsyncIO <https://docs.python.org/3/library/asyncio.html>`_: an easy asynchronous framework, directly integrated in Python 3.4+
-2. `aiohttp <https://github.com/KeepSafe/aiohttp#http-clientserver-for-asyncio>`_: HTTP protocol implementation for AsyncIO
+#. `aiohttp <https://github.com/KeepSafe/aiohttp#http-clientserver-for-asyncio>`_: HTTP protocol implementation for AsyncIO
-3. `ujson <https://github.com/esnme/ultrajson#ultrajson>`_: fastest JSON serialization
+#. `ujson <https://github.com/esnme/ultrajson#ultrajson>`_: fastest JSON serialization

 Examples
 --------

 We made a cookiecutter template to generate quickly your application.

-You have also a real example with PostgreSQL integration in `benchmarks <https://github.com/Eyepea/API-Hour/tree/master/benchmarks/api_hour/benchmarks>`_.
+You have also a real example `with PostgreSQL integration in benchmarks <https://github.com/Eyepea/API-Hour/tree/master/benchmarks/api_hour/benchmarks>`_.

 How-to start an API-Hour project ?
 ----------------------------------